-Chapter : 3.
-Using the plan's coverage for your medical services SECTION 1 Things to know about getting your medical care covered as a member of our plan .29 Section 1.1 What are "in-network providers" and "covered services"? .29 Section 1.2 Basic rules for getting your medical care covered by the plan .29 SECTION 2 Using in-network and out-of-network providers to get your medical care .30 Section 2.1 You may choose a Primary Care Provider (PCP) to provide and oversee your medical care .30 Section 2.2 How to get care from specialists and other in-network providers .31 Section 2.3 How to get care from out-of-network providers .33 SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster .34 Section 3.1 Getting care if you have a medical emergency .34 Section 3.2 Getting care when you have an urgent need for services .35 Section 3.3 Getting care during a disaster .36 SECTION 4 What if you are billed directly for the full cost of your covered services? .36 Section 4.1 You can ask us to pay our share of the cost of covered services .36 Section 4.2 If services are not covered by our plan, you must pay the full cost .36 SECTION 5 How are your medical services covered when you are in a "clinical research study"? .37 Section 5.1 What is a "clinical research study"? .37 Section 5.2 When you participate in a clinical research study, who pays for what? .38 SECTION 6 SECTION 6 Rules for getting care covered in a "religious non-medical healt care institution" h .39 Section 6.1 .39 care institution" .39 .39 Section 6.1 Care institution" .
-39 .39
+SECTION 1 Things to know about getting your medical care covered as a member of our plan 29 Section 1.1 What are "in-network providers" and "covered services"?
+29 Section 1.2 Basic rules for getting your medical care covered by the plan 29 SECTION 2 Using in-network and out-of-network providers to get your medical care 30 Section 2.1 You may choose a Primary Care Provider (PCP) to provide and oversee your medical care 30 Section 2.2 How to get care from specialists and other in-network providers 31 Section 2.3 How to get care from out-of-network providers 33 SECTION 3 How to get covered services when you have an emergency or urgent need for care or during a disaster 34 Section 3.1 Getting care if you have a medical emergency 34 Section 3.2 Getting care when you have an urgent need for services 35 Section 3.3 Getting care during a disaster 36 SECTION 4 What if you are billed directly for the full cost of your covered services?
+36 Section 4.1 You can ask us to pay our share of the cost of covered services 36 Section 4.2 If services are not covered by our plan, you must pay the full cost 36 SECTION 5 How are your medical services covered when you are in a "clinical research study"?
+37 Section 5.1 What is a "clinical research study"?
+37 Section 5.2 When you participate in a clinical research study, who pays for what?
+38 SECTION 6 Rules for getting care covered in a "religious non-medical hear Section 6.1 What is a religious non-medical health care institution?
+39 Section 6.2 Receiving Care From a Religious Non-Medical Health Care Institution 39 SECTION 7 Rules for ownership of durable medical equipment 40 Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?

-SECTION 8 Rules for Oxygen Equipment, Supplies, and Maintenance 40 Section 8.1 What oxygen benefits are you entitled to?
-40 Section 8.2 What is your cost sharing?
+40 Rules for Oxygen Equipment, Supplies, and Maintenance 40 What oxygen benefits are you entitled to?
+Section 8.1 41 What is your cost sharing?
 Will it change after 36 months?
-41 Section 8.3 What happens if you leave your plan and return to Original Medicare?
-41
+Section 8.2 41 What happens if you leave your plan and return to Original Medicare?
+Section 8.3